DIN-Foundation/bcs-ntnu-2021/paper/1-introduction.md

 SSI is an evolving ecosystem which - although still in it's infancy - already has established a solid foundation of technologies, which when implemented will seed a system-wide disruption of what we know today as "The Internet".

-## 1.1 A theoretical investigation
+## 1.1 A theoretical overview

-This paper investigates three major innovations related to SSI:
+This paper gives an overview of three major innovations related to SSI:

 1. **Decentralized identifiers or DID's** - Facilitates the creation of decentralized, persistent, verifiable and resolvable agents in any network.
 2. **DIDComm Messaging** - Establishes protocols for the exchange of information between networked DID-agents.